samuelroywork/samuelroywork/README.md

 # Hi there👋, I'm Samuel Roy

 - Technology Enthusiast living in Aachen, Germany.
-- I’m interested in Blockchain technologies,Digitalization and Indstry 4.0
+- I’m interested in Blockchain technologies, Digitalization and Industry 4.0
 - M.Sc. in Software Systems Engineering from RWTH Aachen University.
 - I am an engineer with the passion to find solutions to problems and to achieve perfection in everthing I do.
 - 2022 Goals: To contribute to opens source projects